Jerrycan: United States

 These new regulations do not apply to OSHA-approved metal safety containers, but rather to the common red plastic, portable gas cans.
 The regulations apply only to newly manufactured petrol cans, and there is no requirement on the part of users to discard their existing cans or to upgrade, although the EPA provides informational resources for implementing community Gas Can Exchange Programs.
 Furthermore, in the state of California, the following colours are mandated:

 Per ASTM F852, the particular shades should be "medium yellow" and "medium blue".

+Europe

 The transportation of dangerous goods (which includes liquid fuels) within Europe is governed by the UN European Agreement concerning the International Carriage of Dangerous Goods by Road (ADR).
 The term "jerrican" is defined within Chapter 1.2 of the 2011 ADR as "a metal or plastics [sic] packaging of rectangular or polygonal cross-section with one or more orifices", a definition which includes the traditional jerrycan but which also covers a wide range of other packagings.
 The ADR sets performance standards for packaging and specifies what standard of packaging is required for each type of dangerous good, including petrol and diesel fuels.
 The traditional jerrycan is available in UN-marked approved versions which satisfy the requirements of the ADR.